 The foundations of the Palace of Darius the Great at Susa (Iran), the capital of Elam and of the Achaemenid Empire.
-The palace was built on a 12-hectare artificial platform and occupied 5 hectares.
-It consisted of the Apadana (audience hall...
+The palace was built on a 12-hectare (29.6 acres) artificial platform and occupied five hectares (12.3 acres).
+It consisted...

 Persian Archers at Darius' palace at Susa.
 Exhibited in Pergamon Museum / Vorderasiatisches Museum in Berlin.